sanatehreem1/HistoryGame/README.md

-# The Haunted Manor
+# Historic Hauntings
 **Project Alpha – Week 5**

 An elimination-based, mystery-driven educational history game designed to improve engagement and knowledge retention in non-STEM subjects.

+---

 ## Project Overview

-**The Haunted Manor** is a web-based educational game created for the Hive group of secondary schools.
+**Historic Hauntings** is a full-stack web-based educational game created for the Hive group of secondary schools.

-The game places students in a mystery narrative where a restless spirit haunts Henry VIII’s court, and players must use historical reasoning, clues, and deduction to uncover which of Henry VIII’s wives has returned from the grave.
+The game places students inside a mystery narrative set in Henry VIII’s court, where a restless spirit haunts the manor.
+Players must use historical reasoning, clues, and deduction to uncover which of Henry VIII’s wives has returned from the grave.

-The project prioritises **student enjoyment**, **active learning**, and **knowledge retention**, while remaining practical for classroom use within limited lesson time.
+The project prioritises:

+- **Student enjoyment**
+- **Active learning**
+- **Knowledge retention**
+- **Short, classroom-friendly gameplay**

 ---

 ## Problem Statement

-The Hive group of secondary schools has identified a decline in student engagement and enjoyment in non-STEM subjects.
-Feedback from students, parents, and teachers highlights:
+The Hive group of secondary schools identified a decline in engagement and enjoyment in non-STEM subjects.

+Feedback from stakeholders highlighted:
 - Repetitive lesson formats
 - Over-reliance on textbook learning
 - Difficulty retaining large volumes of content
-- Reduced enjoyment of learning
+- Reduced enjoyment and motivation

 The Hive Foundation requested a solution that:
 - Places enjoyment at the centre of learning
-- Encourages critical thinking
+- Encourages critical thinking and deduction
-- Improves recall and engagement in non-STEM subjects
+- Improves recall in non-STEM subjects
+- Fits within limited lesson time

 ---

 ## Our Solution

-We designed a **short, narrative-driven history game** that:
+We designed a **short, narrative-driven educational history game** that:

 - Uses **mystery and elimination mechanics**
 - Encourages **deductive reasoning**, not rote memorisation
-- Allows optional access to **historical fact files** for learning support
+- Allows optional access to **historical fact files**
-- Can be completed in **under 10 minutes**, making it classroom-friendly
+- Can be completed during lesson time.

-Students progress through riddles and multiple-choice questions, eliminating suspects until only one historical figure remains.
+Students eliminate suspects round by round until only one historical figure fits all the clues.

 ---

 ## Target Users

-- **Students (Primary users)** – engaging, interactive learning experience
+- **Students** – engaging, interactive learning experience
-- **Teachers** – curriculum-aligned, time-efficient resource
+- **Teachers** – curriculum-aligned, time-efficient classroom tool
-- **Parents** – increased enjoyment and confidence in learning
+- **Parents** – improved enjoyment and confidence in learning
-- **Hive Group (School Management)** – scalable, measurable engagement solution
+- **Hive Group** – scalable, measurable engagement solution

 ---